-It is difficult to overstate the importance of the Google My Business platform for any business.
+It is difficult to overstate the importance of the Google Business platform for any business.
 While Microsoft has its Bing search engine, DuckDuckGo assures the user a level of privacy as they search, Wiki focuses on the wiki account information, CCSearch offers copyright free content results, Internet Archive will seek and search for archival data, Yandex provides a world view or at least an “outside the United States” perspective, and SlideShare lets you discover posted talks and presentations people have given, it is Google that is the heart of all online searching activity.

-Setting up a GMB
+Setting up a Google Business Platform

-Google My Business (GMB) is the deck established by Google to support businesses large and small.
+Google Business is the deck established by Google to support businesses large and small.
 It begins by establishing your business account and completing all fields of the profile.
 It is entirely likely that Google may have created a profile for you business that needs to be claimed.
 These unclaimed accounts allow people to review your business without your even being aware – or able to respond in any way.
 Information Google may have generated can be completely inaccurate.
 Claiming the account will require proving to Google that you have a right to the account.
 There is a lengthy verification process that even involves Snail Mail.

 Getting Verified